OMGF Tutorial How To Host Fonts Locally

 OMGF Tutorial How To Host & Optimize Google Fonts Locally - Page 1 Refresh

 • You will see that in the ‘Manage Optimized Fonts’ section, several fonts have been loaded.
-If you still think some of the fonts are still missing, try the ‘Empty Cache Directory’ button and add a URL to another page after page refresh.
+If you still think some of the fonts are still missing, try the ‘Empty Cache Directory’ button and add a URL to another page after the page refresh.

 • Now, you need to PRELOAD the fonts which have been downloaded to your server.
 Luckily, OMGF allows that in its free version.
 Just check all the boxes under the ‘Preload’ option column.